List of Madagascar (franchise) characters: DuBois' Men

+Introduced in Penguins of Madagascar

 North Wind

 North Wind is an Arctic elite undercover interspecies task force that helps in protecting animals.
 They're the equivalent of the Penguins, who help them stop Dave from wiping out their species.
 Among the members of North Wind are:

 Classified

 Classified (voiced by Benedict Cumberbatch) is a courageous yet slightly arrogant British wolf and the team leader of North Wind.
 He is at loggerheads with Skipper.
 Skipper calls him Classified, who states his name isn't really "Classified".
 His name is classified (as in "top secret") because he is the leader of the team.
 He is the North Wind's counterpart of Skipper.

 Short Fuse

 Short Fuse (voiced by Ken Jeong) is a Bulgarian harp seal.
 He is the North Wind's explosive and demolitions expert.
 He is the North Wind's counterpart of Rico.

 Eva

 Eva (voiced by Annet Mahendru) is a Russian snowy owl and North Wind's intelligence analyst whom Kowalski falls in love with.
 Coincidentally, she is the North Wind's counterpart of Kowalski.